awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

 Replace the highlighted text with the ARN of your certificate\.
 The certificate can be one that you created or uploaded in AWS Certificate Manager \(ACM\) \(preferred\), or one that you uploaded to IAM with the AWS CLI\.

-For more information about Classic Load Balancer configuration options, see [Classic Load Balancer Configuration Namespaces](environments-cfg-clb.md#environments-cfg-clb-namespace)\.
+For more information about Classic Load Balancer configuration options, see [Classic Load Balancer configuration namespaces](environments-cfg-clb.md#environments-cfg-clb-namespace)\.

 **Example \.ebextensions/securelistener\-alb\.config**
 Use this example when your environment has an Application Load Balancer\.
 The example uses options in the `aws:elbv2:listener` namespace to configure an HTTPS listener on port 443 with the specified certificate\.
 The listener routes traffic to the default process\.